 Database tree development (see below) is basically the process of creating folders and Facility icons in order to represent the physical layout of your pipeline system (or systems).
-Once your database is organized, you can access the historical data via the Device icons in the database tree which act as "gateways" to the stored test site data.
+Once your database is organized, you can access the posted data via the Device icons in the database tree which act as gateways (or portals) to the stored test site data.